nishanthjois/Autonomous-Vehicle-Detection/README.md

 ![Alt text](/Output-images/hog__non_car_features.png?)

-The scikit-image package has a built in function to extract Histogram of Oriented Gradient features:
+#### The scikit-image package has a built in function to extract Histogram of Oriented Gradient features:

 The scikit-image hog() function takes in a single color channel or grayscaled image as input, as well as parameters like orientations, pixels_per_cell and cells_per_block.

+Orientations:
-The number of orientations is specified as an integer, and represents the number of orientation bins that the gradient information will be split up into in the histogram.
-Typical values are between 6 and 12 bins.
+- The number of orientations is specified as an integer, and represents the number of orientation bins that the gradient information will be split up into in the histogram.
+- Typical values are between 6 and 12 bins.
+To encode finer orientation details, increase the number of bins.
+Increasing this value increases the size of the feature vector, which requires more time to process.

+Pixels-per-cell:
-The pixels_per_cell parameter specifies the cell size over which each gradient histogram is computed.
+- The pixels_per_cell parameter specifies the cell size over which each gradient histogram is computed.
 This paramater is passed as a 2-tuple so we could have different cell sizes in x and y, but cells are commonly chosen to be square.
+- To capture large-scale spatial information, increase the cell size.
+When we increase the cell size, we may lose small-scale detail.

+Cells-per-block:
-The cells_per_block parameter is also passed as a 2-tuple, and specifies the local area over which the histogram counts in a given cell will be normalized.
+- The cells_per_block parameter is also passed as a 2-tuple, and specifies the local area over which the histogram counts in a given cell will be normalized.
+- Reducing the block size helps to capture the significance of local pixels.
+Smaller block size can help suppress illumination changes of HOG features.

   ```
   from skimage.feature import hog